... the tragedy of Ukrainian Airlines Flight 752 reminds us all that there is no safety in distant thunder

 Why are Canadian troops in Latvia, German troops in Lithuania and British troops in Estonia?

-Canadian troops are in Latvia as part as part of a NATO mission to deter aggression from Russia.
+Canadian troops are in Latvia as part of a NATO mission to deter aggression from Russia.

 If, the goal is to deter aggression from Russia, the question becomes: